annu12340/CS50-Final-Project/README.md

 2] Run the command `pip install -r requirements.txt`

-3] Once all the dependancies have been installed, run the command `python Main.py`
+3] Once all the dependencies have been installed, run the command `python Main.py`

 4] This should start a local server and you can access it on your browser.